agaktr/workflows/workflows/setup.md

 Now you can safely work on the dev branch and push your changes to github.
 With the dev branch, you can create a pull request to the master branch when you are done with your changes.

-The server will automatically deploy the dev/prod branches using a cron job.
+[//]: # (The server will automatically deploy the dev/prod branches using a cron job.)

 ![Step 5](../images/step5.png)